hoosin/alpine-nginx-nodejs/README.md

 # alpine-nginx-nodejs

-A simple docker image to Javascript CI , Only 72MB in size! 🎉🎉🎉
+A tiny docker image for major stream workflow CI (like jenkins) for JavaScript, Only 72MB in size! 🎉🎉🎉

 The ```latest``` tag is currently: